International Research Fellowship

 - Two (2) letters of recommendation from professors or directors at the applicant's institution (from the past 12 months)

-This material should be properly ordered and compiled into one (1) PDF and emailed to Zilia Munguia.
+This material should be properly ordered and compiled into one (1) PDF and emailed to email@example.com.
 The applicant will be notified via e-mail within five (5) business days upon receipt of the requested documentation.

 Start dates are normally in/around July.
-The selection committee, chaired by the Division Chief, Dr. George Velmahos, and the Director of Trauma Research, Dr. Haytham Kaafarani, will review all applications and select fellows based on need and funding availability (usually, two to four fellows are selected each year.)
-Telephone and/or Skype interviews will be arranged during the selection process.
-Important dates in the application and selection process, as follows:
+The selection committee—chaired by George Velmahos, MD, PhD, division chief; John Hwabejire, MBBS, MPH, director of trauma research; and Haytham Kaafarani, MD, MPH, trauma and acute care surgeon—will review all applications and select fellows based on need and funding availability (usually, two to four fellows are selected each year).
+Telephone, Zoom, and/or Skype interviews will be arranged during the selection process..
+Important dates in the application and selection process are:

 If accepted, the fellow will receive a research fellow appointment package, which should be promptly completed and returned.
 Delays on receiving a completed appointment package may compromise the appointment.
 Please note that the appointment and visa process can take three to four months.